LukeShaffer/pybooks/README.md

 ## Ledger
 Finally, we tie it all together with the one book to rule them all, the ledger.
 A ledger is a master copy of all transactions that occur across all accounts.

+Essentially, this is structured like a journal, with a list of line items and whether they are net credits or debits, but instead of being listed by date, they are consolidated per account and show the net flow over the period of time being accounted for.

+The General Ledger is the name for the one top-level master ledger that contains the total net inflows and outflows for the entity.
+It is either composed of line items listing individual account debits / credits, or of consolidated subledgers that wrap up a set of related transactions.

+### Ledgers vs SubLedgers
+You can have numerous levels of accounting separation.
+If one of the areas of account have very many Accounts and makes too much noise in the General Ledger, you can bundle a group of accounts into a subledger that will contain all of the individual transactions and can then be included in the General Ledger as a single line item.

 # Building for Local Development
 make sure you source your venv